-Included with HID systems are a ballast and a reflective hood.
-If you think of a commercial greenhouse like a cannabis farm, you’ll probably know what a HID light system looks like.
+Included with HID systems are ballast and a reflective hood.
+If you think of a commercial greenhouse like a cannabis farm, you’ll probably know what an HID and light distribution system looks like.
 The ballast comes in two forms: a magnetic ballast or digital ballast.
 Digital ballasts can be adjusted to regulate a bulb’s output, while magnetic ballasts cannot be adjusted.
 The reflective hood simply maximizes the concentration of produced light to better cover a plant’s foliage.

-- HIDs that are run off a digital ballast are dimmable and adjustable
+- HIDs that are run off a digital ballast is dimmable and adjustable

 - HIDs produce more light that is usable to a plant than fluorescent lights